dahvid/graphutil/README.md

 A small python graph library

 Meant to be single file, no dependencies
-If you have networkx you can print graphs to .gml file format If not it will still work
+If you have graphviz you can print graphs to pdf
+If not it will still work